 A part of New Zealand boasting a blend of natural beauty and culinary importance, Marlborough has more than done its part to put New Zealand on the international winemaking map.

 Marlborough is a laid-back region where taking the chance to explore the scenic vineyards by foot, bike, car or helicopter and enjoying their produce is paramount.
-While its wineries are a big part of the region, what many don’t know is the ample natural beauty it offers.
-One of its main highlights visitors can explore is the stunning Marlborough Sound either from the water or the vantage point of the Queen Charlotte Track.
+While its wineries play a big part, what many don’t know is the ample natural beauty it offers.
+One of its main highlights is the stunning Marlborough Sound which can be explored from the water or the vantage point of the Queen Charlotte Track.

-Seafood and wine is one of the most recognisable signs you’re dining in the Marlborough area.
+Seafood and wine are two of the most recognisable signs you’re dining in the Marlborough area.
 Its proximity to the Cook Strait that bridges NZ’s north and south islands as well as the breathtaking sights of the Marlborough Sounds make seafood a core component of the region’s restaurant experience.

-This is particularly enjoyable on the waters of the Marlborough Sounds themselves.
 The combination of clear waters and sheltered inlets make for a variety of spectacles that take on a whole new life when viewed from the water or from a lookout high above.
 The sounds are bordered by hills blanketed by lush green forest that clashes strikingly with the vivid blue of the water.
-The various wildlife-rich islands that populate various parts of the Sounds add their own individual character to the atmosphere while also making for great exploration and picnic sites.
+The various wildlife-rich islands that populate parts of the Sounds add their own individual character to the atmosphere while also making for great exploration and picnic sites.